ouidhi/cinematic-insights/README.md

 - The United States has the highest number of production companies, but Mumbai, India surprisingly leads in terms of company HQs.
 - The boom period for film company establishment peaked in the early 2000s, with a sharp rise from 1960 onward.
-📌 The average lifespan of a film production company is around 50 years, with some crossing the century mark, like Edison Studios (US) and Gaumont (France).
+- The average lifespan of a film production company is around 50 years, with some crossing the century mark, like Edison Studios (US) and Gaumont (France).
-📌 London, Shanghai, and New York also emerge as major industry centers, highlighting the global decentralization of film hubs.
+- London, Shanghai, and New York also emerge as major industry centers, highlighting the global decentralization of film hubs.
-📌 A number of newer, niche studios are rising — especially in the U.S., focusing on specific genres and streaming-first content.
+- A number of newer, niche studios are rising — especially in the U.S., focusing on specific genres and streaming-first content.

-- The United States has been consistently dominant in the film production industry, both historically and currently.
-- India and China follow as major players, with India’s film headquarters largely centralized in Mumbai.
-- London and Shanghai are key cities for film production company headquarters in the UK and China, respectively.

 Overall, the analysis underscores the prominence of the United States in the global film industry, with India and China making significant contributions as well.
 #